orus-io/mustache/README.md

-We did yet another fork of [cbroglie/mustache](https://github.com/cbroglie/mustache) because it does not appear to be maintained, and we need features that various forks implemented, but none gather them all.
+We did yet another fork of [cbroglie/mustache](https://github.com/cbroglie/mustache) because it does not appear to be maintained, and we need features that various forks implemented, but none gather them all:

+- Custom lookup: if data implements the CustomLookup interface, its Lookup function is called to lookup a name.

 This implementation powers our rendering server [Redner](https://orbeet.io/services/generateur-documents-redner/).